buyfn/6_password_strength/README.md

 ### Password length

-Passwords shorter than 7 characters get 1 point.
-Passwords of length between 7 and 10 get 2 points.
-Passwords longer than 10 characters get 4 points.
+Long password get more points than short ones:
+- less than 7 characters - 1 point,
+- 7-10 characters - 2 points,
+- more than 10 characters - 4 points.

 ### Requirements

 Passwords get additional 2 points for meeting each of the following requirements:
 - password contains both uppercase and lowercase characters,
 - contains both letters and digits,
-- contains any of special characters, such as "!@#$%^&*".
+- contains any of special characters !@#$%^&*

 ### Prohibited passwords